-GVN has established this task force with leading scientists of Dengue viruses.
-The scientists from around the world have committed to finding solutions to the challenges currently facing with Dengue virus.
-This group is aiming to provides (1) genomic surveillance of dengue viruses (2) development of innovative vaccines and therapeutics, and (3) technical support to low- and middle-income countries, (4) collaboration opportunities between the GVN academic centers and industrial partners.
+GVN established this task force with leading scientists of Dengue viruses to commit to finding solutions to the challenges we currently face.
+This group aims to provides (1) genomic surveillance of dengue viruses (2) development of innovative vaccines and therapeutics, (3) technical support to low- and middle-income countries, and (4) collaboration opportunities between the GVN academic centers and industrial partners.